 where the index $i=t,c$ denotes the \textit{tension} and \textit{compatibility} scenarios, respectively.
-For the \textit{tension scenario}, we adopt $\Delta a_\mu^{\mathrm{EXP,t}} = 249\times10^{-11}$ and $\sigma_t = 48\times10^{-11}$, corresponding to the 2023 experimental--theory comparison given in~\Cref{eq:delta_amu_exp_t}.
-For the \textit{compatibility scenario}, we follow the 2025 interpretation discussed in~\Cref{sec:intro} and require that the NP contribution remain within the combined uncertainty, taking $\Delta a_\mu^{\mathrm{EXP,c}} = 38\times10^{-11}$ and $\sigma_c = 63\times10^{-11}$ as specified in~\Cref{eq:delta_amu_exp_c}.
-This criterion tests the model’s compatibility with the SM--experiment agreement rather than reproducing a non-zero central deviation.
+For the \textit{tension scenario}, we adopt $\Delta a_\mu^{\mathrm{EXP,t}} = 249\times10^{-11}$ and $\sigma_t = 48\times10^{-11}$, corresponding to the 2023 experimental--theory comparison given in \Cref{eq:delta_amu_exp_t}.
+For the \textit{compatibility scenario}, we follow the 2025 interpretation discussed in \Cref{sec:intro} and require that the NP contribution remain within the combined uncertainty, taking $\Delta a_\mu^{\mathrm{EXP,c}} = 38\times10^{-11}$ and $\sigma_c = 63\times10^{-11}$ as specified in \Cref{eq:delta_amu_exp_c}.
+In this case, the criterion tests consistency with the SM--experiment agreement rather than the reproduction of a non-zero central deviation.

-\subsubsection{Tension scenario}
+\subsection{Tension scenario}

 In this subsection we investigate the parameter space of the MPVDM model corresponding to the {"tension"} interpretation, where the experimentally measured value of $a_\mu$ exceeds the SM prediction by $\Delta a_\mu^{\mathrm{EXP}}$ defined in Eq.~\eqref{eq:delta_amu_exp_t} {by around 5$\sigma$}.
 The impact of the new physics parameters is visualised in \Cref{fig:g-2-scatt-tension}.
 The colour map in~\Cref{fig:g-2-scatt-tension}(a,b) shows the deviation parameter $\Delta \hat{a}_\mu$ (defined in Eq.~\eqref{eq:amu_hat}) projected onto the $(m_{V_D}, g_D)$ and $(m_{V_D}, m_{\mu_D})$ planes.
 The points displayed satisfy the perturbativity criteria of Eq.~\eqref{eq:pert_constraints} and reproduce the experimental value of $a_\mu$ within $5\sigma$.